united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Examples/assembly-analytics/index.md

 ## Profile

-At the Digital Capability Center (DCC) Aachen, a learning and demonstration factory on the topic of Industry 4.0, an assembly cell was retrofitted to measure and optimize cycle times.
+An assembly cell was retrofitted to measure and optimize cycle times.
 Customizable textile wristbands are produced in the assembly cell.

 ### Photos of the machines